lukaswrz/filenavi/README.md

 option.

-The remaining UI icons are from [here](https://github.com/davidmerfield/Public-Icons), but have been slightly altered.
+The remaining UI icons are from [here](https://github.com/davidmerfield/Public-Icons), but have been altered slightly.